 9 Financial Tips For New Parents

-The average cost of raising a child from age 0-17 years according to a USDA study published in 2017 (based off a middle-income married couple with 2 kids in 2015), is $233,610.
+The average cost of raising a child from age 0-17 years is $233,610, according to a USDA study based off a middle-income married couple with 2 kids (from 2015).

 1. Add Your Baby To Your Health Insurance